garden-io/garden/README.md

 You can find Garden’s full documentation at <https://docs.garden.io.>.

-Overview:

-- **TODO**

-The [examples folder](https://github.com/garden-io/garden/tree/v0.12.0/examples) of our repository also shows a myriad of different ways to use Garden.
-Check out the README in each example for more information.

 ## How does Garden work?

 Garden Core is a standalone tool that can run from CI or from a developer’s machine.
 It allows you to codify a complete description of your stack, including how it's built, deployed and tested, using the [Stack Graph](https://docs.garden.io/basics/stack-graph)—making your workflows reproducible and portable.